Top 8 Studio Headphones Under $500 – High End Performance At Your Fingertips

 Ultrasone has managed to find a good balance between padding and aesthetics where you get the necessary comfort without covering the entire headband with padding.
 In essence, these might have a rather deceptive appearance but make no mistake, they're highly capable.

-The second question that is often asked is whether the hardware and performance of $500 headphones is worth it.
-The answer here is an strong yes.
-While it might not be immediately apparent, there is actually a reason why these headphones are as expensive as they are.
-You are looking at better hardware, better designs and much better build quality.
+In terms of whether the hardware and performance of $500 headphones is worth the investment (regardless of your level of experience), we would say yes.
+While it might not be immediately apparent, there is a good reason why these headphones are as expensive as they are.
+You are looking at better hardware, better design, better features and better performance compared to cheaper phones.
 Let’s break these down into individual sections.

 The hardware difference between cheaper headphones and more high end ones is obvious from a distance.
 Where most affordable models pack a set of pretty ordinary drivers, investing a bit more money will get you individually matched, custom voiced drivers with advanced membrane designs.
 Then we have voice coils and the way they are made.
 All of these things have a significant impact on the performance of your headphones.
 Moving on to the cable, most high end models come with double ended cables, each going into one driver.
 These are usually quality made, oxygen-free copper core cables that prevent all kinds of interference.